-The graduation fee must be paid no later than one month prior to the date of graduation.
+The graduation fee must be paid no later than one month before the graduation date.
 All financial obligations must be paid in full before a student can receive any official documents from the University, inclusive of their diploma.

 Moving Off-Campus during a Semester